Since this review was published, newer models have been released.

 You may think why or how silly, but this means if going away you need to take 1 power adapter and a USB cable rather than 2 power adapters and a docking station.
 Thumbs up all round from us here at Electric Teeth.

-If we were to get critical this isn’t a great way to charge your phone up fast, but ideal for overnight and a great reminder to use the Oral-B app (as if you would forget)!
+If I were to get critical this isn’t a great way to charge your phone up fast, but ideal for overnight and a great reminder to use the Oral-B app (as if you would forget)!

 It would have also been great if the case used a more standard Micro USB charger, rather than a proprietary connector.
 This would mean that if you misplaced your Oral-B power adapter it would be easy to find an alternative.
-I do also think the 2 pin configuration is misjudged considering it is more likely that you will charge the brush via traditional sockets when travelling than from the standard shaver socket.
+I do also think the 2 pin configuration is misjudged considering it is more likely that you will charge the brush via traditional sockets when traveling than from the standard shaver socket.

-We should also be clear in that there is no battery built into the case it will not charge the brush handle unless mains power is connected.
+I should also be clear in that there is no battery built into the case it will not charge the brush handle unless mains power is connected.

 An accessory I loved that comes provided with the Pro 7000 but not the Genius is the Smart Wireless Guide.
 Essentially a portable clock and timer that shows your cleaning mode, how well you are brushing (via a smiley or sad face and star rating) and how long you have been brushing for.

 Powered by 2 AA batteries it could sit on a shelf or attach to a wall with an adhesive pad and was a small unobtrusive addition to the kit that worked well.
 It does nothing more than what the app does, but I believe a very convenient solution to encourage better cleaning when the app is not in use.
 Sadly it is not included with the Genius.

 As a molded brush with virtually an all in one design, maintenance is not simple on this brush other than a rinse and a wipe.
 However, it should not really be required.
 Should something go wrong, there is as standard a 24 month warranty is provided with the Genius Pro 8000.
 This covers the battery too.

 Summary of design, usability, clean & general use